What is diagnostic testing?

 In short, the tools we use to assess children are valid and reliable.
 Our test library is comprehensive, meaning we can assess for most childhood conditions across the five key areas of behaviour, cognition, emotions, school learning and social health.

-Here are a few of the more common tests we use:
+Here are a few of the more common tools we use:

 - WISC-VA&NZ (Wechsler Intelligence Scale for Children – 5th Edition)